 Beer is born in ‘the brewhouse’, and beer grows up in the fermenters.
 Yeast is added to the fermenters, and the natural task of converting sugar into alcohol begins.
 In ‘the brewhouse’, the brewer strives to create a perfect batch of yeast food.
 In the fermenter, the brewer tries to maintain the perfect environment for yeast activity.
 A big part of this is temperature control.
 Using pipes and hoses our glycol chiller enables the brewer to precisely control the temperature of each fermenter.

 Each of our beers require different lengths of fermentation.
 The fermentation period can last as little as one week to several.
 Once fermentation is complete, the beer is pumped from the fermenter into our serving tanks.
 The serving tanks then connect directly to the beer taps assuring you the freshest and finest quality.

-"Beers & Brainiacs" - first Thursday of every month, come for a networking meeting put on by TequilaReviews.com, the leading tequila review source and a huge staple in our community.
+“Beers, Tequila & Brainiacs” – first Thursday of every month, come for a networking meeting put on by TequilaReviews.com, the leading tequila review source and a huge staple in our community.